TN CM announces Rs 3 lakh solatium to each of 11 families

-Also, the Chief Minister granted the relief of thesame sum to the family of a girl in Thanjavur district, whodied of snake bite
+Also, the Chief Minister granted the same sum asrelief to the family of a girl in Thanjavur district, whodied of snake bite

 In a statement here, he expressed grief over thedeaths and announced the solatium.